 Melanie Simon has what she calls “problematic skin” which she talks about as she guides you through her favorite ‘problem skin’ facial.
 It works!
 Her formulations for conductive gel are as calming as you can get while still getting facial benefits from them.
 She truly had problem skin in mind when she developed her formulas.

-Like Nuface, Melanie Simon also has a vitamin c, separate from the ZIIP, which you can find at Neiman Marcus and other retailers like Revolve.
+Like Nuface, Melanie Simon also has a vitamin c, separate from the ZIIP, which you can find at Revolve.

 Results

 I can achieve comparable results as far as lifting my face, toning my facial muscles, creating better facial contours and lifting specific areas of my face.
-So what sets each apart?
+So which is better, ZIIP vs Nuface?

 NuFace

-I feel you would need quite a few of the Nuface Devices to get the same results as the ZIIP microcurrent treatments: the NuFace Fix, the NuFace Trinity, and the NuFace Classic.
+I feel you would need quite a few of the Nuface Devices to get the same results as the ZIIP microcurrent treatments: the NuFace Fix, the NuFace Trinity, and the attachments.
 The cost and clutter on your counter may not be worth it unless you travel a lot or have multiple homes you want to keep them in.
-Additionally, the wave form is set at 335 μA which I believe is the reason they recommend treatments 5 days a week for consistent results.
+Additionally, the wave form device offerings are set at 70 μA (low), 200 μA (medium) and 335 μA (high), which I believe is the reason they recommend treatments 5 times per week for consistent results.
+They say you don’t need the highest setting, but, despite what they say, the wave form intensity does matter depending what you’re treating.

 ZIIP

 The microcurrent technology of this device delivers unparalleled results because of the variations of wave form (micro and nano currents) for each treatment on the ZIIP device.
-The nanocurrent increases atp production, delivering an increase of collagen and elastin I can visibly see over time.
+The nanocurrent locks in the results long term, increases atp production, delivering an increase of collagen and elastin I can visibly see over time.
 The nanocurrent acts like ‘setting’ powder for the face so the microcurrent sinks in just a little bit deeper.
 I can get away with doing my treatments just 3-4 times a week, and Simon only recommends doing treatments every other day for best results.

 UPDATE: I just wrote about how to use ZIIP as a lip plumping tool here.